 The Company applied for exploration mining concessions in northern Atacama in October 2019 to explore for copper and molybdenum and these were awarded in October 4, 2020.
 The Company submitted further applications in April 2021 and on March 14, 2022, and was awarded further exploration concessions that includes the original Avispa and recently awarded and adjacent Abeja exploration concessions.
+During the year ended December 31, 2024, the Company did not renew 31 claims related to Avispa and 61 claims related to Abeja exploration concessions for a total of 92 claims dropped on the Avispa Copper Molybdenum Project.
+The concessions were not renewed due to being in a less favourable area and little work was done on these claims.

-During the year ended December 31, 2023, the Company capitalized \$334,039 (2022 - \$281,907) in costs related to the Avispa Copper Molybdenum Project.
+During the year ended December 31, 2024, the Company capitalized \$228,424 (December 31, 2023 - \$357,764) in costs related to the Avispa Copper Molybdenum Project.